Walter Hancock

 Walter Hancock (16 June 1799 – 14 May 1852) was an English inventor of the Victorian period.
 He is chiefly remembered for his steam-powered road vehicles, but also received a patent for preparing and cutting natural rubber into sheets.
 He was the younger brother of Thomas Hancock, the inventor of rubber mastication who is also claimed by some to be the inventor of rubber vulcanization.

 Hancock's steam buses

-This steam omnibus made by W. Hancock ran on a regular route, carrying passengers from Pentonville to Finsbury Square, London.
+Hancock's steam omnibus Autopsy of 1833, which ran on a regular route between Pentonville and Finsbury Square, London.

 Between 1824 and 1836 in Stratford, near London, Hancock constructed a number of steam-powered road vehicles.
 In 1827 he patented a steam boiler constructed with separate chambers of thin metal which could split rather than explode, a safety measure for operators and passengers.
 His were not the first road locomotives: experiments by Richard Trevithick occurred a generation earlier with his Puffing Devil and London Steam Carriage; but they were the most successful.
 It will also be noted that railways were being introduced in England at about the same time as Hancock's enterprises.

 In 1831, Hancock gave evidence to a Parliamentary select committee on steam carriages.

 "Infant"

+In 1829 he built a small 10 seat bus called the Infant.
+In the summer of 1831 he built an improved version with 16 seats, with which he began a regular service between Stratford and central London.